 After being besieged by record unemployment, low consumer confidence and a new recession, President Hollande would have welcomed a change in his fortunes.

 But when Closer magazine published pictures purporting to show him and actress Julie Gayet arriving at a Paris flat and alleged that the pair had been having an affair, the headlines got even worse.

 The story generated attention across the world but the French public appeared to have little appetite for details about their leader's love life.

 Indeed, one opinion poll even suggested that news of his second affair had provided him with a three-point boost in his approval rating among women.

 But with unemployment continuing to rise, Mr Hollande's personal troubles could not distract him from the reality that he had become the country's least popular president of modern times.

 Mr Hollande was born the son of a doctor on 12 August 1954 in the north-western city of Rouen.

-He attended Sciences Po and another elite institution, ENA, where he met Segolene Royal - his estranged partner of nearly three decades and mother of his four children.
+He attended Sciences Po and another elite institution, ENA, where he met Segolene Royal.

-Having been active in student politics, he joined the Socialist party in 1979 and played a junior role as an economic adviser in the presidency of Francois Mitterrand.
+Having been active in student politics, Mr Hollande joined the Socialist party in 1979 and played a junior role as an economic adviser in the presidency of Francois Mitterrand.